Learn 1: Place Value Shuffle

 Example 2

-Record the number 504.82 in the place-value chart and decompose this number in expanded form then decompose it in two other ways.
+Record the number 504.82 in the place-value chart and decompose it in three different ways.

 Solution